TheRealWaldo/thermal/README.md

 ## INSTALLATION VIA HACS

-This integration is installable via [HACS](https://hacs.xyz/).
-Just go in to the HACS Integrations section and search for the "Thermal Vision" repository then click Install!
+This integration will soon be installable via [HACS](https://hacs.xyz/) as a default repository, pending https://github.com/hacs/default/pull/1005.
+Once that's completed, just go in to the HACS Integrations section and search for the "Thermal Vision" repository then click Install!

 ### MANUAL INSTALLATION VIA HACS